Saddles, Stirrups, and Sit Bones: How Equestrian Wisdom Quietly Shaped Modern Bike Saddles

 The Ritual of Comfort: Heritage and "Breaking In"

-• Saddle Break-In: Both horse and bike saddles improve with use, molding themselves to the rider and becoming more comfortable over time.
+• Saddle Break-In: Both horse and bike saddles improve with use, molding to the rider and becoming more comfortable over time.

 • Prestige and Tradition: There's a shared reverence for brands that emphasize heritage and craftsmanship—Selle Italia and Brooks in cycling; Hermès or Stubben in the horse world.